 The link will prompt you to enter the 16 digit code from your PhotoPass card if you were issued one by a PhotoPass photographer.
 Once the number is entered you’ll have access to the photos that were linked to your card.
 There is also a prompt at the bottom of your page to link your MagicBand if you have one already.

-If you purchased Memory Maker, you’ll be able to link it to your PhotoPass card as well.
+If you purchased the WDW Memory Maker, you’ll be able to link it to your PhotoPass card as well.

 To purchase Disney’s Memory Maker, from Disney, call or login into My Disney Experience.